microsoft/code-with-engineering-playbook/docs/machine-learning/ml-profiling.md

 - The profiler can be enabled and disabled inside of the code
 - The profiler produces a file as an output

-The general recipe of using profilers with Azure Machine Learning is the following:
+The general, a recipe for using profilers with Azure Machine Learning is the following:

 1. (Optional) If you're using profiling with an Azure Machine Learning pipeline, you might want to add `--profile` Boolean flag as a pipeline parameter